 A Brief History of Midland University

-In 1919, the college moved to Fremont, Nebraska.
+Then, in 1919, the college moved to Fremont, Nebraska.
 The Fremont property had previously been called Fremont Normal School and Business College.
 In 1962, Midland merged with Luther Junior College (founded in Wahoo, Nebraska, in 1883).
 Midland College then became Midland Lutheran College, and finally, in 2010, Midland Lutheran College was re-founded as Midland University to facilitate consolidation around areas of strength and greater expansion into graduate-level education.

 Midland University inspires people to learn and lead in the world with purpose.